 Whether you wish to build muscle mass, supplement your regular diet, pack in nutrients as you train for a sporting event, compensate for skipping meals or are even trying to lose weight, there are many reasons to take protein powder.

-And there are just as many reasons why people choose a plant-based protein powder over an animal-based supplement.
+There are just as many reasons why people choose a plant-based protein powder over an animal-based supplement.

 For some it is due to allergies like lactose intolerance which can be triggered by milk-based supplements.
 Or they may have issues with fish and/or seafood which can be set off by marine collagen protein powder.